 Natalie Portman was born Natalie Hershlag on June 9, 1981, in Jerusalem, Israel, to a Jewish family.
 She is the only child of Avner Hershlag, an Israeli-born doctor, and Shelley Stevens, an American-born artist (from Cincinnati, Ohio), who also acts as Natalie's agent.
 She left Israel for Washington, D.C., when she was still very young.
 After a few more moves, her family finally settled in New York, where she still lives to this day.
 She graduated with honors, and her academic achievements allowed her to attend Harvard University.
 She was discovered by an agent in a pizza parlor at the age of 11.
 She was pushed towards a career in modeling but she decided that she would rather pursue a career in acting.
 She was featured in many live performances, but she made her powerful film debut in the movie _Léon (1994)_ (qv) (aka "Léon").
 Following this role Natalie won roles in such films as _Heat (1995)_ (qv), _Beautiful Girls (1996)_ (qv), and _Mars Attacks!
 (1996)_ (qv).
 It was not until 1999 that Natalie received worldwide fame as Queen Amidala in the highly anticipated US$431 million-grossing prequel _Star Wars: Episode I - The Phantom Menace (1999)_ (qv).
 She then she starred in two critically acclaimed comedy dramas, _Anywhere But Here (1999)_ (qv) and _Where the Heart Is (2000)_ (qv), followed by _Closer (2004/I)_ (qv), for which she received an Oscar nomination.
 She reprised her role as Padme Amidala in the last two episodes of the Star Wars prequel trilogy: _Star Wars: Episode II - Attack of the Clones (2002)_ (qv) and _Star Wars: Episode III - Revenge of the Sith (2005)_ (qv).
 She received an Academy Award and a Golden Globe Award for Best Actress in _Black Swan (2010)_ (qv).

 John Peter Sarsgaard (/ˈsɑːrzɡɑːrd/; born March 7, 1971) is an American actor.
-He landed his first feature role in the movie Dead Man Walking in 1995.
+His first feature role was in Dead Man Walking in 1995.
 He then appeared in the 1998 independent films Another Day in Paradise and Desert Blue.
 That same year, Sarsgaard received a substantial role in The Man in the Iron Mask (1998), playing Raoul, the ill-fated son of Athos.
 Sarsgaard later achieved critical recognition when he was cast in Boys Don't Cry (1999) as John Lotter.
 He landed his first leading role in the 2001 film The Center of the World.
 The following year, he played supporting roles in Empire, The Salton Sea, and K-19: The Widowmaker.
 For his portrayal of Charles Lane in Shattered Glass, Sarsgaard won the National Society of Film Critics Award for Best Supporting Actor and was nominated for the 2004 Golden Globe Award for Best Supporting Actor.
 Sarsgaard has appeared in an eclectic range of films, including the 2004 comedy-drama Garden State, the biographical film Kinsey (2004), the drama The Dying Gaul (2005) and big-budget films such as Flightplan (2005), Jarhead (2005), Orphan (2009), An Education (2009), Knight and Day (2010), and the superhero film Green Lantern (2011), Lovelace (2013), Kelly Reichardt's Night Moves (2013), Woody Allen's Blue Jasmine (2013), and Black Mass (2015).
 Sarsgaard also appeared in the U.S. TV series The Killing (2013) as a man on death row perhaps wrongfully convicted for the brutal murder of his wife—a performance which he says included "some of the best acting I have ever done in my life."
 His latest films include Experimenter, in which he stars alongside Winona Ryder, and The Magnificent Seven, in which he appears as the villain Bartholomew Bogue against Denzel Washington and the Magnificent Seven.
 Sarsgaard has also appeared in Off-Broadway productions including Kingdom of Earth, Laura Dennis, and Burn This.
 In September 2008, he made his Broadway debut as Boris Alexeyevich Trigorin in The Seagull.
 Sarsgaard appeared in the off-Broadway production of Uncle Vanya in January 2009.
 Sarsgaard is married to actress Maggie Gyllenhaal.
 They have two daughters.

 Peter Sarsgaard was born at Scott Air Force Base, Illinois, to Judy Lea (Reinhardt) and John Dale Sarsgaard, an engineer who worked for the Air Force and later Monsanto and IBM.
 He has Danish, Norwegian, English, German, Irish, Scottish, and Austrian ancestry.
 Sarsgaard is a graduate of St. Louis' Washington University where he majored in history and literature.
 He was a co-founder of the comedy improvisational group Mama's Pot Roast and trained initially with the Actors' Studio in New York.
 Such off-Broadway productions included 'Horton Foote' (qv)'s "Laura Dennis" and 'John Cameron Mitchell' (qv)'s "Kingdom of Earth."
 He made his screen debut in 'Tim Robbins (I)' (qv)' _Dead Man Walking (1995)_ (qv) and was given more sizable roles in _Desert Blue (1998)_ (qv) and _The Man in the Iron Mask (1998/I)_ (qv), as the ill-fated son of the Musketeer Athos, played by 'John Malkovich' (qv).
 Peter then started gracing the art-house circuit, making a violent, searing impression as a homophobic killer in _Boys Don't Cry (1999)_ (qv) starring two-time Oscar-winner 'Hilary Swank' (qv) as a trans-gendered teen.
 Other impressionable offbeat roles for Peter that have thrilled critics from coast to coast include _Shattered Glass (2003)_ (qv), which earned him a slew of awards including the prestigious National Society of Film Critics Award.
 Prior to that, he showed off his versatility with portrayals ranging from a Russian nuclear reactor officer in _K-19: The Widowmaker (2002)_ (qv) to a drug addict in _The Salton Sea (2002)_ (qv).
 Other heralded performances in _Garden State (2004)_ (qv) and _Kinsey (2004)_ (qv) only prove that, at this rate, it is only a matter of time before the Oscar comes rapping on this man's door.